proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 What's happening here?
-Well, for starters the property is now found to hold when running 100 tests, which enhances our confidence that our `sort/1` function satisfies this property for the intended uses of this code.
+Well, for starters the property is now found to hold when running 100 tests, which enhances our confidence that our `sort/1` function now satisfies this property for its intended uses.

 But what are the `x` symbols that are intermixed with the `.` symbols above?
 This is PropEr's way of indicating that it generated some list of integers for which the `no_duplicates/1` precondition is false.
-Consequently, the property was not checked for these inputs, and PropEr had to generate some other list(s) in order to reach one hundred randomly generated test cases for which the property is passed.
+Consequently, the property was not checked for these inputs, and PropEr had to generate some other list(s) in order to reach one hundred randomly generated test cases for which the property passes.
 In fact, in this case, PropEr had to generate a total of 226 input lists of integers in order to find 100 of them that do not contain duplicates.

 This is clearly wasteful.
 In situations where the precondition is more involved, it may take quite a while before random input generation comes up with a particular number of instances that satisfy the precondition.
-In such cases we may be better off generating inputs for which the precondition holds by construction.
+In such cases, we may be better off generating inputs for which the precondition holds by construction.
 Let's do this for lists that do not contain duplicate elements.
 We can do this in a really simple way: we will use PropEr's built-in machinery to generate random lists of integers and we will filter out any